 NLArts Board of Directors

-- President- Jennifer Trachtman Jenifer Trachtman is Director of Development for the Philadelphia Education Fund, where she oversees a development and marketing strategy aimed at increasing and diversifying the flow of supporting grants and gifts.
-Before joining the Ed Fund, Ms. Trachtman was the Director of Development for the Library Company of Philadelphia.
+- President: Jennifer Trachtman is Director of Development for the Monell Chemical Senses Center in Philadelphia where she oversees a development and marketing strategy aimed at increasing and diversifying the flow of supporting grants and gifts.
+Before joining Monell, she was Development Director at the Philadelphia Education Fund and the Library Company of Philadelphia.
 She also held a 14-year tenure as Director of Development at Tyler School of Art of Temple University.Ms.
 Trachtman holds an M.B.A. from Temple University and a B.A. in Art History from the University of Wisconsin at Madison.

 Dr. Phillips lives in the Northern Liberties neighborhood of Philadelphia, has a wonderful family and is a passable highland bagpiper.